ALEZ-DEV/Anime-Kanri-old-version-/README.md

 # Anime Kanri
 This is a simple video manager with video player build-in ,torrent download and other feature

+# !!This is the old version (I'm reworking the app in Java for multiple reason)!!

 ## The all feature to had in the future (the main feature)

 ### file management